MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 ## Teams templates for healthcare organizations

-New templates for creating Teams were developed to apply to a Hospital setting, and more are expected soon.
-This makes it easier to create teams that Healthcare workers use to coordinate care for patients in various departments or wards.
+Teams includes templates designed specifically for healthcare organizations, making it easier to create teams for staff to communicate and collaborate on patient care in wards and departments or operational needs.
 To learn more, see [Get started with Teams templates for Healthcare organizations](/microsoftteams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console?bc=/microsoft-365/frontline/breadcrumb/toc.json&toc=/microsoft-365/frontline/toc.json).
-Teams can be started for internal departments such as cardiology, or for care wards, and more templates are in development.

 ## Care coordination and collaboration